At First Blush: Evoke Winery Heralds First Day of Spring

 Last night, with it being Christmas Eve Eve, I decided to indulge my inner bartender and make us cocktails.
 I opted for White Russians since I happened to have half & half in the fridge and the right spirits in our lazy Susan liquor cabinet (I know, I know, gotta baby proof the 80 proof one day).

 A White Russian is vodka, coffee liqueur, and cream (for a Black Russian, simply omit the cream).
 It’s a drink I first picked up on in my early 20’s when I started ordering cocktails and needed something tasty and easy to remember.
-White Russian stuck, maybe because I love the dance flick White Nights, maybe because I minored in Russian in college.
+White Russian stuck, maybe because I love the dance flick White Nights, maybe because I minored in Russian in college (As an Amazon Associate, I earn from qualifying purchases).
 It’s basically a spiked iced coffee… and you can never go wrong with a spiked iced coffee.

 A White Russian may be an overlooked drink, but when you make it with my favorite vodka, organic Peabody Jones Vodka by Woodinville Whiskey Company, and microbatch locally roasted Coffee Liqueur by New Deal Distillery, you’re on a whole other gourmondo foodie level of White Russian.
 These spirits are each amazing on their own, and I suggest sipping each one on its own just so you can appreciate their complex and delicious flavors.
 Peabody Jones Vodka and New Deal Coffee Liqueur hail from fabulous tasting rooms that are full of additional tantalizing options and are most definitely worth checking out.
 Trust me, you’ll be paying tribute to them for years to come after your first revelatory visit.
 You can even find both their products at Total Wine now!